 The Mercado Insurgentes de Artesanías y Platería fills an entire block in the Zona Rosa along Calle Londres between calles Florencia and Amberes (M: Insurgentes, line 1).
 This neighborhood crafts market has a maze of stalls selling everything from baskets and textiles to silver, pewterware, jewelry, sombreros and souvenirs.
 Bargaining is expected and good buys are possible, but most vendors speak little English so it helps to know some basic Spanish phrases if you plan on haggling.
 It's open Mon.-Sat.
 10-7, Sun.
 11-4.

 Handcrafted items from all over the country are sold at the Mercado de la Ciudadela , about 5 blocks southwest of Alameda Park along Calle Balderas, between calles Ayuntamiento and Emilio Donde (M: Balderas, line 1).
-Covered booths display everything from leather moccasins, Talavera pottery and custom-made stringed instruments to copper and glassware.
+Covered booths display leather moccasins, Talavera pottery, custom-made stringed instruments and more.
 Some of the coolest items are vibrantly colorful, hand-carved wooden masks.
 If you travel to just one crafts market, make it this one.
 Most stalls have fixed prices.
 It's open daily around 10-7.
 There's a nice little plaza across the street from the market.

 The La Lagunilla Market is two blocks east of the intersection of Lázaro Cárdenas and Paseo de la Reforma, bordered north and south by Calle Libertad and Calle López Rayón and east and west by avenidas Ignacio Allende and Comonfort (M: Lagunilla, line 8).
 A triple-domed building of enormous proportions, Lagunilla is especially busy on Sunday, when vendors from all over the city set up tables or booths to sell furniture, antiques, used clothing, vinyl records, old books, elaborate wedding dresses and housewares.
 You won't find souvenirs here, and watch out for pickpockets.